 The beaches of Anda are not yet under the tourists’ radar, and their tranquillity and pristine atmosphere makes them among the best beaches in Southeast Asia.

 The Philippines’ sandbars are an ideal antidote to crowded, polluted beaches.
 Located some distance away from populated areas – requiring motorized boats to get there – sandbars give you everything you’ve ever wanted in a beach (except ease of transport and easy access to a pina colada).

 One of our favourite remote beaches in Southeast Asia is Ao Son on Koh Tarutao in Thailand.
-Koh Tarutao is the largest island in the Tarutao National Marine Park and a former concentration camp for political prisoners.
+One of the many hidden gems of Thailand, Koh Tarutao is the largest island in the Tarutao National Marine Park and a former concentration camp for political prisoners.
 It’s heavily protected by the Thai government with very few facilities.